 In type 1 diabetes, there is a very low incidence of fatty liver disease.
 By contrast, the incidence is very high in type 2 diabetes, often estimated at upwards of 75%.

 Polycystic Ovarian Syndrome

-Polycystic ovarian syndrome (PCOS) is characterized by irregular menstrual cycles, evidence of excessive testosterone and ultrasound findings of cysts.
-PCOS patients share many of the same characteristics as type 2 diabetics, including obesity, high blood pressure, high cholesterol and insulin resistance.
+Polycystic ovarian syndrome (PCOS) is characterized by irregular menstrual cycles, evidence of excessive testosterone, and ultrasound findings of cysts.
+PCOS patients share many of the same characteristics as patients with type 2 diabetes, including obesity, high blood pressure, high cholesterol, and insulin resistance.
 It is commonly considered part of the metabolic syndrome and an earlier manifestation of the insulin resistance that is characteristic of type 2 diabetes.

 Alzheimer’s disease is a chronic progressive neurodegenerative disease that causes memory loss, personality changes, and cognitive problems.
 It is the most common form of dementia totaling 60-70% of all cases.
 The links between Alzheimer’s disease and diabetes continue to grow stronger.
 Many have argued that Alzheimer’s disease can be called ‘type 3 diabetes’ given the central role of insulin resistance in the brain.

 Every single organ system is affected by diabetes.
 Diabetes has the unique malignant potential to devastate our entire body.
 But why?
 Virtually every other disease is limited to a single organ system.
 Diabetes affects every organ in multiple ways.
 It is the leading cause of blindness.
 It is the leading cause of kidney failure.
 It is the leading cause of heart disease.
 It is the leading cause of stroke.
 It is the leading cause of amputations.
 It is the leading cause of dementia.
 It is the leading cause of infertility.
 It is the leading cause of nerve damage.